SAP-samples/teched2025-IN160/exercises/ex1/README.md

 ## 1.3 Create a webhook from Event Mesh

-We need to trigger the created process by defining a webhook in the Event Mesh capability of SAP Integration Suite.
+Let's forward the event to SAP Build Process Automation by defining a webhook in the Event Mesh capability of SAP Integration Suite.
 1. Navigate to your SAP Integration Suite tenant

 1. In SAP Integration Suite, navigate to **Configure>Event Mesh**.